The caveats, the chapters listing and the technical discussion are in Chapter 0 of the Weapons Locker – Melee Weapons document.

 - The unusually thorough techniques used in forging these blades.
 However, a lot of the extra work is to compensate for the so-so quality of available ore.

-- Japanese sword-wielding techniques being better documented than European techniques involving equivalent weapons.
+- Japanese sword-wielding techniques being better documented than most European techniques involving equivalent weapons.

 In the stats below the durability gets inflated, as well as the blade’s ability to slice through hard materials.
 And if such an exaggerated, badass blade is forged by a top-tier legendary swordsmith, it could have BODY 09+ !